Question : My toddler doesn’t eat food without the TV on and cries if I shut it down. Please help!

 All this is having a huge impact on a child’s mental, physical and even linguistic skills!
 There have also been reports that it has a harmful effect on such cognitive abilities as attention and reading and it has a significant relationship with language delay.
 This is still an early age where you can work on de-addicting your kid from watching too much of Television or any digital screens that enables information consumption.

-A few pointers to help you have been discussed.
+TV Addiction in Children – A few pointers to help you as a Parent

 Explain to the Child